 - How to manage cerebral palsy that affects the facial muscles

 Cerebral palsy is the result of damage to the areas of the brain that control motor functions.
-Depending on the location and severity of the damage, voluntary control over the muscles in any area of the body can be affected.
+Depending on the location and severity of the damage, voluntary control over the muscles throughout the body can be affected.
 This can include a decreased ability to use the muscles in the face.

 Motor impairments in the face can occur in all types of cerebral palsy (spastic, dyskinetic, and ataxic).
 However, they are more common in individuals with dyskinetic cerebral palsy than spastic or ataxic forms.

-Additionally, the prevalence of facial motor impairments in individuals with cerebral palsy increases with decreasing gross motor function.
-This means that the more severe the individual’s cerebral palsy is, the more likely it is for the facial muscles to be affected.
+Additionally, the prevalence of facial motor impairments in individuals with cerebral palsy increases as overall gross motor function decreases.
+This means that the more severe the individual’s cerebral palsy becomes, the more likely it is for the facial muscles to be affected.

 Motor impairments in the face are common amongst individuals with cerebral palsy.
 In fact, research suggests that: